gershnik/modern-uuid/README.md

 uuid u_v7 = uuid::generate_unix_time_based();

 //for non-literal strings you can parse uuids from strings using uuid::from_chars
-//the argument to from_chars can be anything convertible to std::span<char, any extent>
+//the argument to from_chars can be anything convertible to std::span<char>
 //the call is constexpr
 std::string some_uuid_str = "7D444840-9DC0-11D1-B245-5FFDCE74FAD2";
 std::optional<uuid> maybe_uuid = uuid::from_chars(some_uuid_str);